🏈 Saints NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 Coming off a 3-14 season with the No. 8 pick, the New Orleans Saints need to find a pass-rushing complement to a front seven that ranked among the league's worst in 2025 while giving second-year quarterback Tyler Shough more weapons under Kellen Moore's offense.

-As part of our NFL draft predictions for every team, we break down the Saints' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player New Orleans will draft in the first round, which begins Thursday at 8 p.m.
+As part of our NFL draft predictions for every team, we break down the Saints' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player New Orleans will draft in the first round, which begins tonight at 8 p.m.
 ET live on ABC, ESPN, and NFL Network.

 📊 Saints draft picks 2026